Dr. Rumena Filipova

 Rumena’s main research interests focus on the politics and international relations of Central and Eastern Europe, with a particular reference to questions of identity, Constructivist IR theory, media and disinformation, the authoritarian influence exercised by Russia and China in the region.
 She has an extensive background in conference presentations and organization and has appeared on Bulgarian and international media such as the Bulgarian National Radio, Voice of America, Al Jazeera, German National Radio, Süddeutsche Zeitung, North Macedonian news agency Meta, Emerging Europe.

-Filipova, R., Constructing the Limits of Europe: Identity and Foreign Policy in Poland, Bulgaria and Russia since 1989, with forewords by Harald Wydra and Gergana Yankova-Dimova, forthcoming with Ibidem Verlag, distributed by Columbia University Press
+Filipova, R., 30 April 2022, Constructing the Limits of Europe: Identity and Foreign Policy in Poland, Bulgaria, and Russia since 1989, with forewords by Harald Wydra and Gergana Yankova-Dimova, Ibidem Verlag, distributed by Columbia University Press

-Filipova, R., 2021, ‘Dander Almost Deferred?
-Chinese Corrosive Capital in Bulgaria and Romania‘, Central European Institute for Asian Studies, supported by the Center for International Private Enterprise
+Filipova, R., 2021, ‘Danger Almost Deferred?
+Chinese Corrosive Capital in Bulgaria and Romania‘, Central European Institute of Asian Studies

 Filipova, R., 2021, Tackling Kremlin’s Media Capture in Southeast Europe.
 Shared Patterns, Specific Vulnerabilities and Responses to Russian Disinformation, Sofia: Center for the Study of Democracy